91st-paramarines/missionmakers/readmes/missionmaking-guidelines.md

 # Missionmakers guidelines

-This documents presents some general guidelines and checklists for missionmakers to follow.
+This documents presents some general guidelines and checklists for mission makers to follow.
-These guidelines are the result of our combined missionmakers' experience, not just some fanciful requirements to look cool, so please read carefully as this can save us all lots of time and frustration for both mission maker and players.
+These guidelines are the result of our combined mission makers' experience, not just some fanciful requirements to look cool, so please read carefully as this can save us all lots of time and frustration for both mission maker and players.

-## Missionmaking checklist
+## Mission making checklist

 <details>